 It is a part of an organization’s management system used to develop and implement its environmental policy and manage its environmental aspects.

-- A demonstrable system to direct and control an organization about the environment
+- A demonstrable system to direct and control an organization regarding the environment.

-- What your company does to minimize the harmful effects on the environment caused by its activities.
+- What does your company do to minimize the harmful effects on the environment caused by its activities?

 Steps in Developing an EMS

 - Identify environmental aspects and undertake risk assessments.

 - Develop an environmental policy.

 - Set environmental objectives.

 - Plan and develop procedures and systems.